Hull Turf logo

 • Utilize a drop spreader for uniform distribution of the material across the grass surface.

-• Ensure the synthetic surface is clean and clear of debris before adding material to avoid issues during setup.
+• Ensure the surface is clean and clear of debris before adding material to avoid issues during setup.

 Each box represents a step in the calculation process.
 Follow the arrows to see how to measure, calculate, and prepare for your artificial grass installation.